MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-A-Office-Secretary-Labor/part-18-Rules-Practice-Procedure-Administrative-Hearings-Before-Office-Administrative-Law-Judges/subpart-A-General/subjectgroup-ECFRea60bd03a6d8c34-Post-Hearing/section-18.95.md

 (ii) When the Secretary assumes jurisdiction over a case, the Secretary shall promptly notify the BALCA.
 The BALCA shall promptly notify the parties to the case of such action and shall submit the Appeal File and any briefs filed to the Secretary.

-(iii) In any case the Secretary decides, the Secretary's decision shall be stated in writing and transmitted to the BALCA, which shall promptly transmit it to the parties to the case.
+(iii) In any case the Secretary decides, the Secretary's decision shall be stated in writing and transmitted to the BALCA, which shall promptly publish the decision and transmit it to the parties to the case.
 Such decision shall constitute final action by the Department and shall serve as binding precedent on all Department employees and in all Department proceedings involving the same issue or issues.

 (iv) The Solicitor of Labor, or his or her designee, shall have the responsibility for providing legal advice to the Secretary with respect to the Secretary's exercise of review under this section, except that no individual involved in the investigation or prosecution of a case shall advise the Secretary on the exercise of review with respect to such case or a case involving a common nucleus of operative fact.

-[85 FR 13031, Mar.
-6, 2020]
+[85 FR 30617, May 20, 2020]